wyldescience/FolSum/README.md

 <h1 align="center">FolSum</h1>

 <p align="center">
-Automated detection and counting of <i>Folsomia candida</i> nymphs using YOLOv8
+Automated detection and counting of <i>Folsomia candida</i> nymphs using YOLOv8.
+**FolSum** is a deep-learning pipeline for automated detection and counting of *Folsomia candida* nymphs from arena images using YOLOv8.

 </p>

 ## Overview